JoinColony/colonyNetwork/docs/_Interface_IColony.md

 ### `version`

-Get the Colony contract version Starts from 1 and is incremented with every deployed contract change
+Get the Colony contract version.
+Starts from 1 and is incremented with every deployed contract change.